ababol/ScaleWS/README.md

 ## Server

 For this application we use a Node.JS Server.
-This one reuse the clent's backbone.js collection and model to process data.
+This one reuse the client's backbone.js collection and model to process data.
 But here, the collection is sync with a MondoDB database.
 When the server starting, it fetch the collection and so get all the data from the database and when the collection detect get new data or detect anny change it repercut it on the MongoDB database with the overiden "Backbone.sync".

 ####Configuration
 We want to make the code independant to the data for be able to reuse it for any other sensors.
 So we define all specific things about the scale in a unique file : "Server.Measure.Model.js" which one add some methode to the server backbone model.